5 Important FACTS You Need to Know About Flipping Cars

 The states have inspectors to monitor curbstoners.
 They track by title transfers using names and addresses in the state DMV database.
 They check Craigslist for repeated sales by individuals.

 Watch this video.
 It’s a California state investigator speaking.
-He reflects the attitude of other state’s investigators.
+He reflects the attitude of other state’s investigators about car flippers.

 If you’re selling cars, as a business for profit, without a license (flipping cars), your state considers you a curbstoner and will take legal action against you.